 What to Expect

 Sunday celebration is a blend of ancient and modern music.
-After an opening hymn and prayer, we spend some time singing songs led by our music team, which consists of guitars, keyboard, bass, and percussion with an added fiddle and celtic whistle here and there.
+After an opening hymn with traditional piper organ, and prayer, we spend some time singing songs led by our music team, consisting of guitars, keyboard, bass, mandolin and percussion.
 You might see some people raising their hands or clapping as they are worshiping, and you might also see people bowing, kneeling, and making the sign of the cross.
 These are all ways people involve their body in worship as they express love to God.

 Worship continues as we turn our attention to hearing the words of the Bible.
 Every Sunday we hear passages from the Old Testament, the New Testament and the Gospel (which means “good news”), paying particular attention to the words of Jesus in the gospel reading.
-Father Justin or another individual on the preaching team (a Lay Pastor) will then lead us as we look at the Bible together, allowing God to speak to our minds and hearts in ways which are always relevant.
+Our clergy or a laypastor will lead us as we look at the Bible together, allowing God to speak to our minds and hearts in ways which are always relevant.

 Because we value and are a part of historical global Christianity we are shaped by and reflect the “three streams” of Christian expression (Evangelical, Catholic, Charismatic) that have characterized the Anglican tradition for hundreds of years.
 We are submitted to the authority of the Scriptures, committed to the richness of ancient worship and, and dependent on the power and work of the Holy Spirit who lives in and among us.
 Check out these articles to learn more: